binkley/homebrewery-files/tuckers-kobolds.md

 If a creature collects the tarp, it weighs 30 lbs. and is otherwise dark and ordinary.

 #### Magic Marker
+_(Rating: 8/10; Role: Attrition)_

 A [Glyph of Warding](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#GlyphofWarding) is hard to notice.
-Make a DC 17 Intelligence (Investigation) or Wisdom (Perception) check to find the trap.
-The trap triggers when any character is within 5 feet.
+The trap triggers when any character is within 5'.
 Kobolds range attack from their murder holes.
 If a Kobold is affected by a spell from the glyph, it retreats.

 Roll 1d12 for the spell stored in the glyph: